Channel 4 has confirmed when we can expect to see the return of No Offence, for its third series.

-Hit Channel 4 series No Offence is returning to our screens next year, and it’s been confirmed that filming is now underway in Manchester on the new run of episodes.
+Hit Channel 4 series No Offence is returning to our screens in 2018, and it’s been confirmed that filming is now underway in Manchester on the new run of episodes.

 The series will be led by Joanna Scanlan, Elaine Cassidy and Alexandra Roach once again, with Will Mellor, Paul Ritter, Saira Choudhry, Ste Johnson, Claire Rushbrook and Tom Varey also in the ensemble.